Implications of Distance over Redistricting Maps: Central and Outlier Maps: Introduction

-While great progress has been made in recent years on the problem of detecting/labeling possible gerrymandering through the use of these sampling techniques which can quantify outlier characteristics in a given map, the question of drawing a redistricting map in a way that is ``fair'' and immune to strategic manipulation remains largely unclear.
+Furthermore, while progress has been made on the problem of detecting/labeling gerrymandering through the use of these sampling techniques, the question of drawing a redistricting map in a way that is ``fair'' and resists strategic manipulation remains largely unclear.
 We survey some existing proposals to automate redistricting in more detail in Section \ref{sec:rw}, but none of them have been adopted in practice thus far.
-The direction most commonly proposed by automated redistricting methods is to cast redistricting as a constrained optimization problem \cite{cohen2018balanced,hettle2021balanced,Liu2016}, with objectives such as compactness and a collection of common constraints (district contiguity, equal population, etc.).
-However, formulating redistricting as an optimization problem poses an issue in the fact that there are multiple desired properties, and it is not clear why one should be optimized for over others.

-Indeed, since there is a collection of redistricting maps that can be considered valid or legal, it seems quite reasonable to attempt to output the most ``typical'' map.
-Inspired by social choice theory (in particular, the Kemeny rule \cite{kemeny1959mathematics,brandt2016handbook}), we propose a redistricting procedure in which the most typical (central) map among a given collection is selected.
-More precisely, we introduce a family of distance functions over redistricting maps and then select the map which minimizes the sum of distances to the other maps.
+Indeed, the issue of finding the ``ideal'' redistricting map is elusive and one of the main problems in redistricting and gerrymandering.
+We make progress in this direction, by introducing a novel method which selects the most ``central'' map.
+More specifically, given a collection of maps which are voted on by committee members we select the map with the minimum vote-weighted distance from the collection.